Bible Studies

 WE WELCOME YOU WARMLY TO OUR WEBSITE.

-The CHURCH MAGAZINE is available on Sunday, AND DESTINY, THE COMMUNITY NEWS, will be out soon.
+The CHURCH MAGAZINE is available on Sunday, AND DESTINY, THE COMMUNITY NEWS, is out now.

 LOVE AND SYMPATHY is extended to all who have lost loved ones.
 Please continue to keep them all in your prayers.